Brink (video game)

-Brink (stylized as BRINK) is a first-person shooter video game developed by Splash Damage and published by Bethesda Softworks for Microsoft Windows, PlayStation 3 and Xbox 360 in May 2011.
+Brink (stylised as BRINK) is a 2011 first-person shooter video game developed by Splash Damage and published by Bethesda Softworks for Microsoft Windows, PlayStation 3 and Xbox 360 in May 2011.
 In Brink, two factions, Resistance and Security, battle in a once-utopian city called The Ark, a floating city above the waters of a flooded Earth.

 Brink has Steamworks integration, including Valve Anti-Cheat.
 It runs on id Tech 4 and has an updated rendering framework with improved support for multiple CPU cores.
 Brink is a first-person shooter with a strong focus on parkour-style movement.
 Online multiplayer servers hold up to 16 players; players can play cooperatively or competitively, or against artificially-intelligent bots.

 The game received mixed reviews but was commercially successful.
 As of 2012, Brink had sold over 2.5 million units and generated around $120–140 million in revenue.
 The PC version of Brink became free-to-play on 22 August 2017.